 On August 5th, 2022, Judge Grimberg ruled that the current method of electing Public Service Commissioners weakened Black voters’ voices, violating the Voting Rights Act of 1965.

 The State of Georgia appealed, and Judge Grimberg’s ruling was overturned.

 The plaintiffs counter-appealed to the Supreme Court, and the Supreme Court put Judge Grimberg’s original ruling back in place.

-As a result, there will NOT be any PSC Commissioners on the ballot this November.
+As a result, no PSC Commissioners were on the ballot last November.

 About RICHARD ROSE, et al. Plaintiffs, v.
 BRAD RAFFENSPERGER

 The Public Service Commission (PSC) is a body of five elected officials each of who allegedly represent a district.
 Commissioners must reside in one of the five commission districts to serve as that district’s commissioner.
 However, despite the presence of districts, commissioners are elected statewide.